 Encourage everyone attending to put their cameras on, and make sure all speakers have theirs on, too.
 By using Prezi Video, our video presentation tool, the speakers can overlay their content right alongside their face, so they can stay on camera while covering any subject and never lose that face-to-face connection with their audience.

-This is key in a virtual all-hands, when you’re celebrating team wins, product updates, and making announcements that affect the whole company.
+This is key in an all-hands meeting, when you’re celebrating team wins, product updates, and making announcements that affect the whole company.
 You want people to see your excitement and you want to be able to see your audience’s reactions as you speak.

-Record and publish right away after the meeting
+Record and publish right away after the all-hands meeting

 While it’s ideal to meet with people live, the reality is that a lot of people working from home are leading hectic lives — they’re now watching their kids or pets or handling household emergencies during the workday.
 You can ease up on these folks and give them the option to watch the meeting later when they’re free.